Missouri Gaming Commission

 The Missouri Gaming Commission regulates riverboat casinos, charitable bingo, and fantasy sports contests in Missouri.
 It is headquartered in Jefferson City.

 History

 The Missouri Gaming Commission was established in 1993 to regulate excursion gambling boats.
 The Commission's role is to ensure the legality of licensed gaming operations, and to also ensure games are conducted fairly, according to their rules and with full disclosure.
 The Gaming Commission is overseen by five commissioners appointed by the governor and confirmed by the senate.
 The Missouri Gaming Commission is operated daily by an appointed executive director.
 There have been seven executive directors in the history of the MGC.

 There are 13 riverboat gaming casinos in Missouri.
 The industry employs nearly 10,000 people with an annual payroll of $320 million.

+On December 1 2025, sports betting became officially legal in Missouri and it recorded one of the most successful launch days in the U.S sports betting industry with 250,000 active sportsbook accounts created within the first 24 hours of legalization.

 The Missouri Gaming Commission is a division of the Missouri Department of Public Safety.

 On July 17, 2023, Jan Zimmerman became its first female to chair the commission.